WebAssembly/WASI/proposals/filesystem/wasi-filesystem.md

   requirement.
   Bit: 5

+- <a href="descriptor_flags.mutate_directory" name="descriptor_flags.mutate_directory"></a> [`mutate-directory`](#descriptor_flags.mutate_directory):

+  Mutating directories mode: Directory contents may be mutated.

+  When this flag is unset on a descriptor, operations using the descriptor which would create, rename, delete, modify the data or metadata of filesystem objects, or obtain another handle which would permit any of those, shall fail with `errno::rofs` if they would otherwise succeed.

+  This may only be set on directories.
+  Bit: 6

 ## <a href="#descriptor" name="descriptor"></a> `descriptor`: `u32`

 A descriptor is a reference to a filesystem object, which may be a file,